 Q: Are digitization services guaranteed to continue?

 A: Yes.
-Free digitization services for Massachusetts cultural institutions are a core component of the Digital Commonwealth program and are supported through dedicated state funding.
+Free digitization services for Massachusetts cultural institutions are a core component of Statewide Digital services and are supported through dedicated state funding.
 BPL remains fully committed to providing these services as part of its Library for the Commonwealth mandate.

 Q: Does my institution need to be a member of any organization to participate in Digital Commonwealth?

-A: No. Any Massachusetts cultural institution can participate in Digital Commonwealth services without membership fees or organizational affiliations.
-These services are provided by the Boston Public Library as part of its Library for the Commonwealth program and are available to all eligible Massachusetts institutions.
+A: No. Any Massachusetts cultural institution can participate in Digital Commonwealth without membership fees or organizational affiliations.
+Statewide Digital services are provided by the Boston Public Library as part of its Library for the Commonwealth program and are available to all eligible Massachusetts institutions.

 Q: How does BPL gather input from contributing institutions?

 A: We employ multiple channels for partner engagement, including feedback sessions, surveys, and other community input opportunities.
-As our program evolves, we continue to develop new ways to ensure the voices of participating institutions help shape our services.
+As the program evolves, we continue to develop new ways to ensure the voices of participating institutions help shape Statewide Digital services.

 Get Involved